Xavierlm11/3D-Engine/docs/index.md

 ## About Omega Engine
-Omega Engine is a class project made by studens of CITM supervised by [Miquel Suau Gonzàlez](https://www.linkedin.com/in/miquel-suau-gonzalez/?originalSubdomain=es) , the main goal of this project was to create a game engine for learning pruposes, maybe has some bugs or not has the best optimization, but is a honest work :D
+Omega Engine is a class project made by studens of CITM supervised by [Miquel Suau Gonzàlez](https://www.linkedin.com/in/miquel-suau-gonzalez/?originalSubdomain=es) , the main goal of this project was to create a game engine for learning pruposes, maybe has some bugs or not has the best optimization, but it is honest work :D
 ![motor](https://user-images.githubusercontent.com/79161102/212575615-c0086f3d-6915-474a-9207-dda5b9995c55.PNG)

 [Repository ----->>Omega Engine](https://github.com/Xavierlm11/Omega-Engine)